-The academic performance of full-time and part-time graduate students is reviewed when the student has earned 12, 24, and 39 hours.
-Graduate students are placed on academic probation unless they earn the minimum number of quality points specified below:
+Students are expected to maintain a 3.0 grade point average each semester.
+The academic performance of full-time and part-time M.S.N. students is reviewed each semester and when the student has earned 12, 24, and 39 hours.
+M.S.N. students are placed on academic probation unless they earn the minimum number of quality points specified below:

-Hours Earned Quality Point
+the Manager reports Hours Earned Quality Points

 First Review 12 36

 Second Review 24 72

 Third Review 39 117

-Students in the specialist nursing component must earn a 3.0/4.0 grade point average each semester and at least a B in each course that contains a clinical component.
+Students in the specialist nursing component must earn at least a 3.0 grade point average each semester and at least a B in each course that contains a clinical component.
 A student in the specialist component who has not met these requirements may be placed on probation if the faculty has reason to expect successful performance in succeeding work.
 A student in the specialist component may be placed on probation only once.
-The student receives written notice of probationary status; copies are sent to the specialty director and the School of Nursing Registrar.
+The student receives written notice of probationary status; copies are sent to the specialty director and the School of Nursing registrar.